 Tubal reanastomosis surgery involves microscopically reconnecting the fallopian tubes after they have been ligated.
 Women are hospitalized on average for 1 day.
 Over 90% of the time, 1 or 2 of the fallopian tubes can be successfully reconnected.
 Subsequent monthly pregnancy rates are dependent on the age of the woman.
 Ectopic pregnancy rate after tubal reanastomosis is approximately 4-10% of pregnancies.

 Utah Fertility Center is happy to work with you to determine your reproductive surgery options.
-If you would like to schedule a consultation for reproductive surgery in Pleasant Grove, Ogden, Murray, and St. George, Utah, please contact our office at 801-785-5100 today!
+If you would like to schedule a consultation for reproductive surgery in Pleasant Grove, Ogden, Murray, Park City and St. George, Utah, please contact our office at 801-785-5100 today!